-There are some datasets available for calibration: the training and validation logfiles.
-Both training and validation logfiles include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
-The validation logfiles will be explicitly provided by the organizers, which should be used to have an initial estimation of the IPS accuracy.
+There are some datasets available for calibration: the training and testing trials.
+Both training and testing logfiles include reference ground-truth positions (lines with a "POSI" header, followed by Latitude, Longitude, floor ID and Building ID).
+The testing trials will be explicitly provided by the organizers, which should be used to have an initial estimation of the IPS accuracy.

-- There are three types of training logfiles, the regular training logfiles, the auditorium training logfiles and the floor transition training logfiles.
-The regular training logfiles contain a path without any floor transition.
-The auditorium training logfiles were collected the auditorium which covers a large area with a soft floor transition (see Figure 2).
-The floor transition training logfiles includes a path with multiple floor transitions using the stairs.

-In the validation logfiles, the movement between keypoints is free, so the actor could have done non-rectilinear movement between POSI landmarks and visited unknown areas.
+- There are two types of training trials, the regular training trials and the floor transition training trials.
+The regular training trials contain a path without any floor transition.
+The floor transition training trials includes a path with multiple floor transitions using the stairs.
+Training trials are provided as txt logfiles. - In the testing trials, the movement between keypoints is free, so the actor could have done non-rectilinear movement between POSI landmarks and visited unknown areas.
 The user may have done other realistic movements such as stopping, sitting, attending a phone call, among others.
+The testing trials are provided through the EvaalAPI and are reloadable. i.e. the competitors can access to them and provide the position estimated many times.